Starmapo/FNF-PsychEngine-Extra/README.md

 * Custom key amounts (1 - 13)
 * Custom time signatures (3/4, 8/8, etc.)
 * Custom UI skins (notes, splashes, ratings, countdown, etc.)
-* Character groups (more than one player, opponent, GF)
+* Character groups (more than one player, opponent, and GF)
 * Gameplay Changers: Play opponent's chart, Song playback speed
+* Exit to options from in-game (you can exit right back to where you left!)
 * More Lua functions

 # New Options
+* Note underlays
+* Instant restart after dying
 * Sort Freeplay songs alphabetically
 * Change instrumentals and voices volume
 * Show note splashes for the opponent